RobotUnion/rallf-js-sdk/README.md

   * `devices`: list of devices this Task is going to use
   * `permissions`: list of permissions the task requests

-  4. Now you can also modify the main file of your task `src/main.js`:
+  3. Now you can also create the main file of your task `src/main.js`:

 ```js
   /* File: 'src/main.js' */